thoughtful-web/settings-page-wp/README.md

 $ composer require thoughtful-web/settings-page-wp
 ```

-You may also download it to a different directory in your project to meet requirement #3.
+You may download it to a different directory in your plugin or theme while still meeting requirement #4.
 You can use a [release](https://github.com/thoughtful-web/settings-page-wp/releases), the [source code](https://github.com/thoughtful-web/settings-page-wp), or the command line:

 ```command-line
 $ mkdir lib/thoughtful-web